-- 1. Compute the total fetch, decode and execution time in microinstructions for each MAC-1 instruction running on the Mic-1. - 2.
+- 1. Compute the total fetch, decode and execution time in microinstructions for each MAC-1 instruction running on the Mic-1.
+(Hint: use the decoding tree flow chart to assist you in tracing through the instruction decode steps.) - 2.
 Consider a possible revision of the Mic-1 in which the two sequencing fields, COND and ADDR, are removed, giving 22-bit microinstructions.
 This will require the use of encoded microinstruction opcodes that include a microprogram jump instruction that obtains its target address from a combination of say the A and B fields.
 Don't worry about how the opcode encoding is done.
 The ALU N and Z bits are also latched, to make them available to a subsequent microjump.
 Compare the size of the original Mic-1 microprogram with the one needed for this new design. - 3.
 What are the similarities and differences in the functions performed by the following two Mic-1 microinstructions?
 Explain.

-a := a + a; if n then goto 0; a := lshift(a); if n then goto 0;
+a:=a+a; if n then goto 0; a:=lshift(a); if n then goto 0;